SEO / Singapore / Trends 2026

 Video and Visual Search Optimisation

-Video and visual search have evolved from niche capabilities to mainstream search behaviours in Singapore.
-Google Lens processes billions of visual searches monthly, and in Singapore — a market where visual content consumption is among the highest in Southeast Asia — optimising for visual discovery is no longer optional for product-based and lifestyle businesses.
+Video and visual search have grown from niche capabilities into mainstream search behaviour in Singapore.
+Google Lens processes billions of visual searches monthly.
+Singapore is a market where visual content consumption ranks among the highest in Southeast Asia.
+Because of this, optimising for visual discovery is no longer optional for product-based and lifestyle businesses.

-YouTube remains the world’s second-largest search engine, and in 2026 its integration with Google’s main search results has deepened.
-Video results now appear in AI Overviews, and YouTube content is increasingly cited by AI platforms when answering how-to, tutorial, and comparison queries.
-For Singapore businesses, this means that a well-optimised YouTube strategy is not just a content play — it is an SEO strategy that directly feeds visibility in both traditional and AI-powered search.
+YouTube remains the world’s second-largest search engine, and in 2026 it connects even more closely with Google’s main search results.
+Video results now appear in AI Overviews.
+AI platforms increasingly cite YouTube content when answering how-to, tutorial, and comparison queries.
+For Singapore businesses, this means a well-optimised YouTube strategy is not just a content play.
+It is an SEO strategy that directly feeds visibility in both traditional and AI-powered search.

-Visual search optimisation involves several practical steps: using descriptive, keyword-rich file names for images and videos; implementing comprehensive alt text and structured data for visual content; optimising video transcripts and descriptions for the queries you want to capture; creating short-form video content that matches the formats AI Overviews pull from; and ensuring your visual content appears in Google Images, YouTube, and product-specific visual search surfaces.
+Visual search optimisation takes a few practical steps.
+Use descriptive, keyword-rich file names for images and videos.
+Add thorough alt text and structured data for visual content.
+Optimise video transcripts and descriptions for the queries you want to capture.
+Create short-form video content that matches the formats AI Overviews pull from.
+And make sure your visual content shows up in Google Images, YouTube, and product-specific visual search surfaces.

-For Singapore e-commerce businesses in particular, Google’s visual product search — where users photograph a product and search for where to buy it — represents a growing source of high-intent traffic.
-Optimising product images with proper structured data, merchant markup, and high-quality visual assets directly impacts whether your products appear in these visual discovery flows.
+For Singapore e-commerce businesses especially, Google’s visual product search is a growing source of high-intent traffic.
+Here, users photograph a product and search for where to buy it.
+Optimising your product images matters a lot here.
+Use proper structured data, merchant markup, and high-quality visual assets.
+Do this well, and your products are far more likely to show up in these visual discovery flows.

 Key insight: Singapore businesses that optimise for video and visual search are capturing an additional 15% to 25% of search visibility that text-only SEO strategies miss entirely.